lukejw762/wildlife-lakehouse/README.md

 ```

 ## Roadmap
-- [ ] Wire ingestion and dbt into a full Airflow DAG on a weekly schedule (in progress)
 - [ ] Build Tableau Public dashboard with sighting trends and geographic distribution (in progress)
 - [ ] Add metadata and lineage documentation
 - [ ] Expand dataset to include additional species (mule deer, pronghorn)